raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

 				display(some_list)
 	```

-- This sorts the list, but the program never ends.
+This sorts the list, but the program never ends.
 The question is, how can you tell if the list is sorted?
-- The key to the problem is to see if an item in the list has been swapped during a pass.
-If in a pass through the list, any item has been swapped, we can assume the list is not yet sorted.
-- If in any single pass, no items are swapped, then the list must therefore be sorted.
+The key to the problem is to see if an item in the list has been swapped during a pass.
+If any item has been swapped in a pass through the list, we can assume the list is not yet sorted.
+If in any single pass no items are swapped, then the list must therefore be sorted.

     ```python
     some_list = create_random_list(10)